BroseleyCameraClub/BroseleyCameraClub.github.io/_onlinecomps/January21_Monthly_Competition.md

 <div class="Number">{{ image.basename }}</div>

 <!-- This runs and checks if there is a matching author in the file -->
-    {% for novMonAuth in site.data.jan21MonAuth %}
+    {% for jan21MonAuth in site.data.jan21MonAuth %}
       {% if image.basename == jan21MonAuth.Img_Name %}
 <div class="subName">By - {{ jan21MonAuth.Author }}</div>
       {% endif %}